|

 schedule.
 Descend back to the previous junction, then continue, to

-the right, on Sunset Trail.
+the right, back on North Ridge Trail.

 Dropping down onto the island's south slope,